 - Set your water temperature

 Typically you will find that a manufacturer setting on a water heater is set to 140F, however, if you change this to 120F you will be able to make between a 5% and 10% saving money on your bills.

 - Replace light bulbs

 If you are committed to not only saving money but also reducing your carbon footprint, it is a good idea to switch all of your bulbs to LED ones.
 LED light bulbs last more than 5 years and will save you a considerable sum of money if you consider how infrequently you will need to replace them.

 - Limit your baths and showers

-Of course we aren’t suggesting that you should stop bathing, but consider the impact it would have on your bills if you limited your showers to 10 minutes?
+Of course, we aren’t suggesting that you should stop bathing, but consider the impact it would have on your bills if you limit your showers to 10 minutes?

 - Fix leaks

 If you notice any leaks in your home, it’s important that you have them seen to as soon as possible as you could find yourself literally watching money flow away down the drain!
 If you notice that your water bills are suddenly spiking this could also be an indicator that you have a leak in your home.

 Should you find yourself in a situation where you are unable to make ends meet in the light of being faced with an emergency repair in your home, a payday loan could be an option for you.
 However, before you apply for any type of loan it’s important you understand you need to make repayments on time.
 Loans also come with interest, payday loans have high interest (you can find out more about payday loans on the Wizzcash Payday Loan Page).
 You may want to look at more economical alternatives, including borrowing from your parents if possible.